Frequently Asked Questions

 Which world introduces which mechanic?

 School teaches the six pieces and the core rule.
-After that each world bends one rule: Lava adds blocked cells, Ice adds frozen targets that need two pieces, Storm adds enemy sentries, Cosmos adds portals, Beach adds beam reflection, and Night hides the board.
-Forest, Tech, Aqua, and Burger mix the ideas and push the difficulty.
+After that each world bends one rule: Lava adds blocked cells, Ice adds frozen targets that need two pieces, Storm adds enemies, Cosmos adds portals, Beach adds beam reflection, and Night turns the piece in your hand into a flashlight.
+Forest bends the board shape itself, and Tech, Aqua, and Burger mix the ideas and push the difficulty.

 What are blocked cells?